Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

   * `azure_storage` contains the following members:
     * (required) `storage_account_settings` contains a storage account link as defined in the credentials config.
-    * (required) `container` or `file_share` is required when downloading from Azure Blob Storage or Azure File Storage, respectively.
+    * (required) `remote_path` is required when downloading from Azure Storage.
+This path on Azure includes either the container or file share path along with all virtual directories.
-      `container` specifies which container to download from for Azure Blob Storage while `file_share` specifies which file share to download from for Azure File Storage.
-Only one of these properties can be specified per `data_transfer` object.
-    * (optional) `include` property defines an optional include filter.
-      Although this property is an array, it is only allowed to have 1 maximum filter.
-    * (required) `destination` property defines where to place the downloaded files on the host file system.
-Please note that you should not specify a destination that is on a shared file system.
+    * (required) `local_path` is required when downloading from Azure Storage.
+This specifies where the files should be downloaded to on the compute node.
 If you require ingressing to a shared file system location like a GlusterFS volume, then use the global configuration `files` property and the `data ingress` command.
+    * (optional) `is_file_share` denotes if the `remote_path` is on a file share.
+This defaults to `false`.
+    * (optional) `include` property defines optional include filters.
+    * (optional) `exclude` property defines optional exclude filters.
     * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
 * (required) `tasks` is an array of tasks to add to the job.